espressif/esp-mdf/examples/development_kit/button/README.md

 <img src="docs/_static/en/ESP32-MeshKit-Button_en.png" width="650">
 </div>

-To build an ESP-MESH network, you need the hardware given in the table below.
+To build an ESP-WIFI-MESH network, you need the hardware given in the table below.

 | Hardware | Quantity |
 | -------- | -------- |